 Abstract

 This contribution proposes various changes to the high-level syntax of H.BWC / T.261 (and removal of some lower-level syntax elements).
 The changes are asserted to be small and needed or desirable for enabling basic functionality, such as scanning the bitstream and identifying the number of samples in frames and limiting the buffering capacity needed in decoders.
 One design principle of the contribution is that encoders should not need to send syntax early in the bitstream that depends on aspects that it may not yet know during the encoding process of the current packet of data, such as the amount of further data that will follow in subsequent packets.
 Another design principle is that it should be possible for a decoder to operate by sequentially consuming the data in the bitstream and outputting the decoded samples, without needing an undue quantity of excess buffering capacity within the decoder.
 Several constraints are also proposed for similar reasons, such as limiting decoder buffering capacity requirements.
 Some discussion of profile/level constraints is also included, although other aspects of that topic are discussed in a separate contribution.

+Version 2 of the document clarifies some uses of terminology and the relationship between two proposed aspects (aspects number 8 and 13).

 Discussion and proposed changes